 [From rantum scootum, var of rantum scantum harum scarum, disorderly]

 Taking advantage of the opportunity afforded by a visit to Portland by the peripatetic and amazing Bob Eisen, PWNW puts together a mid-summer dance outing comprising three solos by veterans Eisen, Gregg Bielemeier, and PWNW director Linda Austin, plus a group piece by Leah Wilmoth and Sada Naegelin.

 –Bob is also offering a series of 3 free workshops JULY 17, 18, 19…INFO HERE–

 Linda Austin performs yes, AND…, a meditative solo of tenderness towards the aging body, a tactile apprehension of the world to hand.
 An intimate drama of gesture and sensation unfolds alongside the potentials and consequences of Linda’s bracingly unorthodox use of everyday objects.

-Gregg Bielemeier performs a piece titled Hello, my name is Gregory Michael Christopher Bielemeier, first eliminated from the Spelling Bee and last chosen for the Team.
+Gregg Bielemeier performs a piece titled Nuts? (hey, get out of my way, i can’t see what you’re doing) (the work formerly known as Hello, my name is Gregory Michael Christopher Bielemeier, first eliminated from the Spelling Bee and last chosen for the Team.)

 Bob Eisen’s RESEVIC is a rigorously performed and constructed dance work that continues his ongoing exploration of form, movement vocabulary and humor in dance making.
 It also deals with the fact that Bob is 70 years old.
 Sound by Phillip Corner, edited by Bob Eisen and Michael Caskey.